-5.2.1 The classification of Honours Degrees will be calculated using a percentage grade average (and, where applicable) borderline profiling method, shown in the table below;
+5.2.1a The classification of Honours Degrees will be calculated using a percentage grade average (and, where applicable) borderline profiling method, shown in the table below;

-Classification Percentage Average Criterion for award of a higher class First 70 - 100% First/Upper Second border range 67.01% - 69.99% Student must have 70% or above in at least 60 credits gained at level 6 (or at level 7 for integrated masters) Upper Second 60% - 67% Upper/Lower Second border range 57.01% - 59.99% Student must have 60% or above in at least 60 credits gained at level 6 (or at level 7 for integrated masters) Lower Second 50% - 57% Lower Second/Third border range 47.01% - 49.99% Student must have 50% or above in at least 60 credits gained at level 6 (or at level 7 for integrated masters) Third 40% - 47%
+Classification Percentage Average Criterion for award of a higher class First 70 - 100% First/Upper Second border range 68.01% - 69.99% Student must have 70% or above in at least 60 credits gained at level 6 (or at level 7 for integrated masters) Upper Second 60% - 68%

+Upper/Lower Second border range 58.01% - 59.99% Student must have 60% or above in at least 60 credits gained at level 6 (or at level 7 for integrated masters) Lower Second 50% - 57% Lower Second/Third border range 48.01% - 49.99% Student must have 50% or above in at least 60 credits gained at level 6 (or at level 7 for integrated masters) Third 40% - 47%

-5.2.2 The percentage grade average will be based on the grades from the student's best credits taken at the University of Wolverhampton on their current course as detailed in table below.
+5.2.2a The percentage grade average will be based on the grades from the student's best credits taken at the University of Wolverhampton on their current course as detailed in table below.
 Marginal fails at 35-39%, where a pass by compensation has been awarded, will be counted towards the percentage average if they fall within the best results as defined below.
-Students will be considered to be in the borderline zone if their percentage grade average falls within the levels shown in table in Section 5.2.1 or they meet the criteria listed below;
+Students will be considered to be in the borderline zone if their percentage grade average falls within the levels shown in table in Section 5.2.1

-Number of UofW Percentage average Borderline zone criteria credits taken on based on best results current course from 240-360 180 level 5 and level 6 credits; at least 100 credits must be at level 6 and include an independent study/project module.
-100 credits or more of the grades achieved in the 180 selected credits are in a higher class than indicated by the grade average.
-160-220 160 level 5 and level 6 credits; at least 100 credits must be at level 6 and include an independent study/project module.
-100 credits or more of the grades achieved in the 160 selected credits are in a higher class than indicated by the grade average.
-Fewer than 160 100 level 6 credits and include an independent study/project module.
-60 credits or more of the grades achieved in the 100 selected credits are in a higher class than indicated by the grade average.
+Number of UofW credits taken on current course Percentage average based on best results from 240-360 180 level 5 and level 6 credits; at least 100 credits must be at level 6 160-220 160 level 5 and level 6 credits; at least 100 credits must be at level 6 Fewer than 160 100 level 6 credits

-5.2.3 Students undertaking a Bachelor's Degree (Bracketed - Specialist) with Honours must have passed at least 80 credits at level 6 in the specialist subject.
+5.2.3a Students undertaking a Bachelor's Degree (Bracketed - Specialist) with Honours must have passed at least 80 credits at level 6 in the specialist subject.

-5.3 Classification of Sandwich Bachelor's Degrees with Honours
+5.3a Classification of Sandwich Bachelor's Degrees with Honours

-5.3.1 The percentage grade average will be based on the grades from the student's best credits taken at the University of Wolverhampton on their current course as detailed in table below.
+5.3.1a The percentage grade average will be based on the grades from the student's best credits taken at the University of Wolverhampton on their current course as detailed in table below.

-Students will be considered to be in the border zone if their percentage grade average falls within the levels shown in table in Section 5.2.1 or they meet the criteria listed below;
+Students will be considered to be in the border zone if their percentage grade average falls within the levels shown in table in Section 5.2.1

-Number of UofW credits taken on current course Percentage average based on best results from Borderline zone criteria 280-400 220 level 5 and 6 credits; at least 100 credits must be at level 6 and include an independent study/project module and a 40 credit, level 5 placement module.
-180-260 160 level 5 and 6 credits; at least 100 credits must be at level 6 and include an independent study/project module and a 40 credit, level 5 placement module.
-100 credits or more of the grades achieved in the 160 selected credits are in a higher class than that indicated by the grade average.
+Number of UofW credits taken on current course Percentage average based on best results from 280-400 220 level 5 and 6 credits; at least 100 credits must be at level 6 level 5 placement module.
+180-260 160 level 5 and 6 credits; at least 100 credits must be at level 6 level 5 placement module.